sethvs/sthInvokeUsingCulture/docs/en-us/Enter-sthCulture.md

 ```

 The first command enters the de-DE culture 'scope'.\
-The second command uses -f operator to format number as currency.\
+The second command uses -f operator to format the number.\
 The third command exits the de-DE culture 'scope'.

 ## RELATED LINKS